top of page

 Volunteering and Events

-Interested in learning what agroecology looks like in practice?
-Come along to one of our volunteering sessions and learn nature-friendly growing techniques.
+Interested in learning more about agroecological horticulture?
+Want to develop new skills?
+Or just get outdoors and meet new people?
+Then come along to one of our volunteering sessions and learn about nature-friendly growing techniques.

-Join our WhatsApp group and follow the social media pages to see our calendar of events and learn more.
+Join our WhatsApp group and follow our social media pages to learn more.

 twitter qr code.jpg